 - After one week, evaluate how you did and make adjustments as needed for the future weeks.
 Follow this pattern to help you stay on top of all your work throughout the semester.

 If the study strategies you’ve used in the past aren’t quite cutting it, incorporate some new ones into your study sessions to see if they make a difference.
 If you’re not sure what to try, check out the links below to get a few new ideas.
 You can also search for other ideas by talking to your peers, doing a quick search on the internet or even asking your teachers for advice.

 Tip 3: Know your Resources

-If you could use another person in your corner, consider contacting academic peer coaching.
+Another resources that can be helpful isacademic peer coaching.
 Coaches are experienced students who know what it’s like to juggle all the things you have to do.
 Let them show you how they’re doing it and where the people and places are on campus that can help you do it too.

 And, as always, if you have any questions or concerns please contact your academic advisor.
 Don’t wait until the end of the semester to get the help and assistance you need!